robertcorponoi/boxcrate/readme.md

 <h1 align="center">BoxCrate</h1>

-<p align="center">A wrapper for the browser's localStorage that allows you to set and get items as they are with optional expiration times.<p>
+<p align="center">A smart wrapper for the browser's localStorage that allows you to set and get items as they are with optional expiration times.<p>

 <div align="center">
   <a href="https://badge.fury.io/js/boxcrate"><img src="https://badge.fury.io/js/boxcrate.svg" alt="npm version" height="18"></a>